 CumulusCI Flow vs git-flow¶

-- The main reason for git-flow is to be able to integrate your features together.
-We get this, along with many other benefits, already from auto-merging master to feature branches.
+The main reason for git-flow is to be able to integrate your features together.
+We get this, along with many other benefits, already from auto-merging main to feature branches.